-US Terms & Conditions
+US Terms and conditions

 1. Definitions and Interpretations